binipringle/contracts/_texts/0-outline.md

 The first issue is whether Marie can disaffirm the contract.

 Under Restatement Second § 20, capacity means the legal power which a normal person would have under the same circumstances.
 Incapacity may be total, as in cases where extreme physical or mental disability prevents manifestation of assent to the transaction, or in cases of mental illness after a guardian has been appointed.
 Often, however, lack of capacity merely renders contracts voidable.
 See § 7.
 Incapacity sometimes relates only to particular types of transactions; on the other hand, persons whose capacity is limited in most circumstances may be bound by particular types of transactions.
 In cases of partial disability, the law of mistake or of misrepresentation, duress and undue influence may be relevant.
 See Chapters 6 and 7, particularly §§ 153, 157, 161(d), 163, 164, 167, 169(c) and 177, Comment b to § 172 and Comment c to § 175.
 The principal categories of natural persons having no capacity or limited capacity to contract include minors and the mentally ill.

-Historically, the categories were married women, infants, and insane persons.
-Those formerly referred to as insane are included in the more modern phrase “mentally ill,” and mentally defective persons are treated similarly.
-Statutes sometimes authorize the appointment of guardians for habitual drunkards, narcotics addicts, spendthrifts, aged persons or convicts as in cases of mental illness.
-Even without the appointment of a guardian, civil powers of convicts may be suspended in whole or in part during imprisonment; and American Indians are for some purposes treated as wards of the United States government.
-The contractual powers of convicts and Indians are beyond the scope of the Restatement of this Subject.
-As to convicts, see Model Penal Code § 306.5.
-Restatement (Second) of Contracts § 12 (1981).
+(Historically, the categories were married women, infants, and what were formerly referred to as insane persons [RST Second § 12])

 The risks of undoing a contract if one party is unable to understand the terms include causing a lack of stability of contractual relations by forfeiture, the perpetuation of stereotypes, the perpetuation of parentalistic stances, and taking away agency of a contracting party (for example, a victim of domestic violence being portrayed as lacking agency due to diminished capacity).
 Subordination and discrimination can deprive people of the right to contract and limit market activity of particular groups; the legacy of contractual incapacity produces implicit and systemic bias, disparate pricing, and racial stereotyping.
 The capacity doctrine can take away agency of certain groups, either intentionally or not.